skatsaounis/cna-hands/cgroups.md

     These are the "root" groups for `cpu` and `cpuset` subsystems, meaning that every process initially belongs there, since no special adjustments have been yet made to the resource allocation of any process.
+The processes belonging to a cgroup is registered in the `tasks` file:
+    ```
+    cat /sys/fs/cgroup/cpu/tasks
+    ```

     Under the `cpu` subsystem, you can see a number of tunable parameters, like `cpu.shares`.
     `cpu.shares` specifies a relative share of CPU time available to the tasks in a cgroup.